(KNOX) – The North Dakota Department of Corrections and Rehabilitation (DOCR) has entered prioritization in accordance with NDCC 54-23.3-11.

 To learn more about DOCR prioritization, please visit docr.nd.gov/prioritization-plan.

-Road Closure in Grand Forks
+Duluth Man Arrested in East Grand Forks